 Guppies prefer planted tanks, especially if they are stressed.
 The foliage provides hiding places, giving the fish moments of peace, particularly in tanks with aggressive fish.
 That may lower the stress your guppy is experiencing and mitigate its shimmies.

-Though, you cannot rely solely on the presence of plants to protect your guppies from bullies.
+However, you cannot rely solely on the presence of plants to protect your guppies from bullies.
 It might prove necessary to either remove the bullies from the tank or add a divider in some cases.
 It would be best to assess the situation before acting.

 Yes, plants and decorations provide vital hiding locations.
 However, if your guppy spends most of the day in hiding, then it is still stressed.
 The shimmying won’t alleviate until the guppy is at ease.
 And in some cases, that can only happen when aggressive tankmates are removed from the tank.